bartkim0426/TIL/books/one-day-one-chapter.md

 > Deep Learning with python

-- [o] 08/07: Python data science handbook: 01.
+- [x] 08/07: Python data science handbook: 01.
 IPython
-- [o] 08/08: deep learning with python: 01.
+- [x] 08/08: deep learning with python: 01.
 What is deep learning?
-- [o] 08/09: learning graphql: 01. what is graphql, 02. graph theory
+- [x] 08/09: learning graphql: 01. what is graphql, 02. graph theory
-- [o] 08/09: learning graphql: 03.
+- [x] 08/10: learning graphql: 03.
 The GraphQL Query Language
+- [x] 08/11: deep learning with python: 02.
+Before we begin: the mathmatical building blocks of neural networks